Gate Set Tomography: Background

 QCVV protocols, including tomography, seek to deduce properties of a processor's elementary logic operations from the results of running circuits.
-Doing so requires a model for all three kinds of logic operations (initialization, gates, and measurements) that has adjustable parameters, and can be used to predict circuit results probabilistically.
+Doing so requires a model for all three kinds of logic operations (initialization, gates, and measurements) that has adjustable parameters, and can be used to predict circuit outcome probabilities.
 The most common model, and the one used by GST, is based on \emph{Hilbert-Schmidt space}.